obivandamme/Workshop/README.md

 ### Credits and Thanks!

-* The Assets for the Toolbox Type A/B containers are the original work of KospY and are distributed under their own [license](https://github.com/KospY/KAS/blob/master/LICENSE.md)
+* The Assets for the Toolbox Type A/B containers are the original work of KospY and are distributed under their own license.
 * The included plugins Regolith & Community Resource Pack (by RoverDude) are distributed under their own license.
-* KAS is the original work of KospY! - Thank you for creating this awesome mod
+* KAS is the original work of KospY! - Thank you for creating this awesome mod.